YoussefAshraf001/NebulaX-Code-Assessment/README.md

 <h1 align="center">
   <img src="https://assets.static-upwork.com/org-logo/1832536251099666863" alt="Nebula X Logo" width="200"/>
-  Nebula X - Your Cosmic Programming Partner - Code Assessment - Growing Online Businesses Landing Page
+  Nebula X - Code Assessment - Growing Online Businesses Landing Page
 </h1>

 This project is a **code assessment** where I have built a **landing page** inspired by the design shared in the [Dribbble shot](https://dribbble.com/shots/9776995-Growing-Online-Businesses-Landing-Page/attachments/1807767?mode=media).
 The landing page is aimed at showcasing a modern, responsive design for online business services.